United Kingdom

 UK Concept and Regulation

-Transfer Pricing in the UK is regulated in Part 4 of the Taxation (International and Other Provisions) Act, which was enacted in February 2010 and came into force for all accounting periods ending on April 1, 2010.
+Transfer Pricing in the UK is regulated in Part 4 of the Taxation (International and Other Provisions) Act, enacted in February 2010 and came into force for all accounting periods ending on April 1, 2010.

-In July 2022, the UK Government published a draft bill as part of Tax Law 2022/23, which will make it a requirement for large multinational groups to keep transfer pricing documentation in a standardized format, according to the Transfer Pricing Guidelines of the Organisation for Economic Co-operation and Development (OECD).
+In July 2022, the UK Government published a draft bill as part of Tax Law 2022/23, which will make it a requirement for large multinational groups to keep transfer pricing documentation in a standardized format, according to the Transfer Pricing Guidelines of the Organization for Economic Co-operation and Development (OECD).

 Arm’s Length Principle

-The UK transfer pricing rules are based on the internationally agreed Arm’s Length Principle.
-The Arm’s Length Principle application approach is set out in the OECD Guidelines and is, therefore, the international consensus on the transfer pricing of transactions carried out by associated enterprises (controlled transactions), i.e., the price at which they should be carried out for tax purposes.
+The UK Transfer Pricing rules are based on the internationally agreed Arm’s Length Principle.
+The Arm’s Length Principle application approach is set out in the OECD Guidelines and, therefore, is the international consensus on the Transfer Pricing of transactions carried out by associated enterprises (controlled transactions), i.e., the price at which they should be carried out for tax purposes.

 This principle reflects the conditions under which independent enterprises transact with each other and are determined by the market.